magic-wormhole/magic-wormhole/README.md

 ```$ pip install magic-wormhole```

-On Debian/Ubuntu systems, you may first need `apt-get python-dev
+On Debian/Ubuntu systems, you may first need `apt-get install python-dev
 libffi-dev build-essential`.
 On Fedora it's `libffi-devel` and
 `python-devel`.
 On OS-X, you may need to install `pip` and run
 `xcode-select --install` to get GCC.
 Note: on Windows, only python2 is